 Daniel H. Rosen

 Daniel H. Rosen is the founding partner of RHG and leads the firm’s work on China.
-He has been a visiting fellow focusing on China at the Peterson Institute for International Economics since 1993.
+He has been a visiting fellow focusing on China at the Peterson Institute for International Economics (PIIE) since 1993.
 He is also an adjunct associate professor at Columbia University, where he has taught graduate seminars on the Chinese economy at the School of International and Public Affairs (SIPA) since 2001.
 Mr. Rosen writes and speaks extensively on China and other emerging economy topics.
-He is a frequent contributor to the Wall Street Journal, television business media, and high-level speaking events (including Aspen Institute, Caixin Magazine, Bloomberg and private client functions) on topics including China, Chinese investment flows and economic performance, and US-China economic relations.
+He is a frequent contributor to major print and television media and high-level speaking events (including Aspen Institute, Caixin Magazine, Bloomberg and private client functions) on topics including China, Chinese investment flows and economic performance, and US-China economic relations.
 His seventh major report, on Chinese foreign direct investment in the United States, was published in 2011.

 From 2000-2001, Mr. Rosen was Senior Adviser for International Economic Policy at the White House National Economic Council and National Security Council, where he played a key role in completing China’s accession to the World Trade Organization and accompanied the President to Asia for summits and state visits.
 He is a member of the Council on Foreign Relations, and board member of the National Committee for US-China Relations.

 Reportby Daniel H. Rosen and Thilo Hanemann

 Chinese overseas direct investment is taking off, and increased investments in American companies could have huge benefits for the US-- unless politicization and fear-mongering turn away potential investments.